 where $f(2,i)$ and $f(3,i)$ are coefficients related to the first and second order differential in $\psi$ direction, which are calculated using finite difference method on a spline mesh.
 In our simulations we have calculated the grid size in $\psi$ using the following three steps:

 where $\psi_{Lim}$ is the poloidal flux function at the limiter point, $N_\psi$ is the number of grid points in $\psi$, $N_{sep}$ is the grid point number at the separatix, and $\psi_{sep}$ is the poloidal flux function at the separatrix.
-This calculation will provide accurate value of $\psi$ at the separatrix in the simulation, however will give some minor difference in calculating the $\psi$ at the limiter points.
+This calculation will provide an accurate value of $\psi$ at the separatrix in the simulation.
+However, it will give some minor differences in calculating the $\psi$ at the limiter points.

 A 2D function $f(R,Z)=\sum_n \Bbb F_n(R)\Bbb G_n(Z)$ can be expressed as